chronos-tachyon/roxy/index.md

 Managing a ZooKeeper cluster is beyond the scope of this documentation.

-#### Sub-section `"global"."storage"`
+#### Subsection `"global"."storage"`

-Sub-section `"global"."storage"` determines where Roxy will store TLS certificates obtained via the ACME protocol, as well as its long-lived private key for speaking with the ACME server.
+Subsection `"global"."storage"` determines where Roxy will store TLS certificates obtained via the ACME protocol, as well as its long-lived private key for speaking with the ACME server.
 It has the following structure:

 ```
 {